11+ Fine Motor Coordination Activities for Adult Rehab Patients

 Adding the small items makes the task more of a graded-up challenge than simply opening and closing the containers.

 6. Money Management

-If your patient still uses change and cash, this is a great way to really challenge their fine motor skills.
+If your patient still uses change and cash regularly, this is a great way to really challenge their fine motor skills.
 Picking up small coins and bills and placing them in a small piggy bank while adding some money math skills can add in some bonus cognitive retraining.

 7. Using a Lock Board

 I’ve seen and used a lock board in several settings and have found it’s a great task to work the patient’s affected hand, since we all have locks at home!
 If your facility doesn’t have a lock board, they can be ordered online or one could be made for a great in-service project by a crafty fieldwork student.